tenerity-bbc/ext-vscode-config-tool/README.md

 ## Privacy

 This extension respects your privacy and operates entirely locally.
 See [PRIVACY.md](PRIVACY.md) for detailed information about data handling and privacy practices.

+## Local Development

+Want to test the extension locally?
+The `local-dev/` folder contains a complete Docker setup with Spring Boot Config Servers and sample configurations.

+See [local-dev/README.md](local-dev/README.md) for setup instructions and demo scenarios.

 ## Contributing